Last modified on January 7th, 2023

 Using Bladderwrack with Sea Moss

-Some sea moss supplements combine it with bladderwrack.
+Some supplements combine it with bladderwrack.
 This has been done for thousands of years in traditional medicine.
 Bladderwrack is also a type of seaweed.
 It’s a brown seaweed that’s native to the Atlantic and Pacific Oceans and the North and Baltic Seas.

 In traditional medicine, bladderwrack is used for the treatment of iodine deficiency, thyroid dysfunction, goiters, and digestive issues.
 Bladderwrack is also high in vitamins, minerals, and antioxidants.